 AREA AGENCY ON AGING (AAA) INFORMATION:

-Legal Name of Agency egal Name of Agency: Area Agency on Aging of Palm Beach/Treasure Coast, Inc. Mailing Address: 4400 N. Congress Avenue, West Palm Beach, Florida 33407 Telephone: (561) 684- 5885 FEDERAL ID NUMBER: 65-0087858 CERTIFICATION BY BOARD PRESIDENT, ADVISORY COUNCIL CHAIR, AAA DIRECTOR: I hereby certify that the attached documents:
+Legal Name of Agency: Area Agency on Aging of Palm Beach/Treasure Coast, Inc.

+Mailing Address: 4400 N. Congress Avenue, West Palm Beach, FL 33407 Telephone:(561) 684-5885

+FEDERAL ID NUMBER: 65-0087858

+CERTIFICATION BY BOARD PRESIDENT, ADVISORY COUNCIL CHAIR, AAA DIRECTOR:

+I hereby certify that the attached documents:

-- Reflect input from a cross section of service providers, consumers, and caregivers who are representative of all areas and culturally diverse populations of the Planning and Service Area (PSA). - Incorporate the comments and recommendations of the Area Agency's Advisory Council. - Have been reviewed and approved by the Board of Directors of the Area Agency on Aging.
+☑ Reflect input from a cross section of service providers, consumers, and caregivers who are representative of all areas and culturally diverse populations of the Planning and Service Area (PSA).

+☑ Incorporate the comments and recommendations of the Area Agency's Advisory Council.

+☑ Have been reviewed and approved by the Board of Directors of the Area Agency on Aging.

 Additionally:

 Signatures below indicate that both the Program Module and the Contract Module have been reviewed and approved by the respective governing bodies.

 I further certify that the contents are true, accurate, and complete statements.
 I acknowledge that intentional misrepresentation or falsification may result in the termination of financial assistance.
-I have reviewed and approved this 2020-2022 Area Plan.
+I have reviewed and approved this 2020-2023 Area Plan.

-President, Board of Directors sc.Signed by:
+President, Board of Directors

-Name: Colonel José Richards-Thomas Signat ure: ~ RUA
+Name: Randall Sheppard Signature: Signature:

-Date:
+Date: 9/27/2022

-Advisory Council Chair RecuSigned I W.
+Advisory Council Chair

-Name: Kelly Wilson Signature: telly (M son
+Name: Kelly Wilson Signature: Signature:

-9/29/2021 Date:
+Date: 9/27/2022

-Area Agency on Aging Executive Director r DecuSigned by:
+Area Agency on Aging Executive Director

-Name: Dwight Chenette Signature: Divized Chemette
+Name: Dwight Chenette Signature:

-Date: -
+Date: 9/27/2022

-Signing this form verifies that the Board of Directors and the Advisory Council and AAA Executive Director understand that they are responsible for the development and implementation of the plan and for ensuring compliance with Older Americans Act Section 306.
+Signing this form verifies that the Board of Directors and the Advisory Council and AAA Executive Director understand that they are responsible for the development and implementation

+of the plan and for ensuring compliance with Older Americans Act Section 306.